Archive for the “Legal Affairs” Category

 I felt the need to post this warning message to warn others.
 There are many, many angry people who have received similar letters from Getty’s Images.
 I suspect they will want one more web source to consult and discuss this situation.

-If you want to learn more about this case, visit ExtortionLetterInfo.com.
+Get Help with your Extortion Letter.
+If you want to learn more about my case, visit ExtortionLetterInfo.com.

 A public relations representative contacted my office today and claimed to have a written retraction by Robert Danoff.
 Since I have never seen Bob’s signature, I cannot verify if it is actually his or not.
 I am happy to post the letter if I can verify from Bob himself that he did willingly sign this letter and the conditions in which he is signing it.